yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 A check was added to avoid such crashes, but in the process, Windows builds got stuck on CPU decoding!
 Users of low thread CPUs could immediately tell the difference during video playbacks.

-By simply {{< gh-hovercard "8066" "disabling this check" >}}, Windows builds can again enjoy the extra performance gained from decoding via GPU.
+By simply {{< gh-hovercard "8066" "disabling this check on Windows" >}}, Windows builds can again enjoy the extra performance gained from decoding via GPU.
 If video playing feels smoother, you now know the reason!
 Thanks epicboy!

 [toastUnlimited](https://github.com/lat9nq) started work on improving yuzu’s Vulkan error handling.